ErikFontanel/portfolio/content/work/aceandtate/aceandtate.md

 A smooth and easy configuration a newly designed product configurator.

 {% gallery {
-  caption: 'A new photography concept featuring super high resolution pack shots to showcase not only the quality of the frames but are also recognisable as Ace & Tate when shared on platforms like Instagram and Pinterest.',
+  caption: 'The new photography shows the frames being worn on a wide variety of faces',
   css: 'full-width grid:2'
 } %}
 {% image 'at-main2.jpg' %}
 {% image 'at-main3.jpg' %}
 {% endgallery %}

-New, super high resolution pack shots to showcase not only the quality of the frames but are also recognisable as Ace & Tate when shared on platforms like Instagram and Pinterest.
+New high resolution pack shots to showcase the quality of the frames but are also recognisable as Ace & Tate when out of context, ie. shared on platforms like Instagram and Pinterest.

 {% gallery {
   css: 'grid:3'